natural deduction metalanguage, practical foundations

 Bruno Barras, Thierry Coquand, Simon Huber, A Generalization of Takeuti-Gandy Interpretation (pdf)

-Univalence is claimed to be established in all (infinity,1)-toposes, their presentations by type-theoretic model categories as well as further cases of locally cartesian closed (infinity,1)-categories in
+A study of the semantic side of univalence in (infinity,1)-toposes, as well as further cases of locally cartesian closed (infinity,1)-categories is in